 This role will entail maximizing contrbutions of the entire staff.
 A variety of techniques will be implemented to boost the development and productivity of the management and employees.
 This will help in understanding how individuals can reach their full potential to enhance perfromance and leadership skills.

 Job roles for this position will include scouting and matching talent to relevant skills as well as talent development.
 This individual will also have to have sufficient experience in understanding the gig economy of freelancers and contractors.
 He/she will also manage employer-employee relationships as well as peer relationships.

 22. Policy and Compliance Manager

 With the economic scenario changing drastically every few months, this job role will gain importance to maintain compliances.
 These include:

-For remote employees, dedicated remote working policy maintenance is required.
+To summarise, for remote employees, dedicated remote working policy maintenance is required.
 Responsibilities would include corporate social responsibility and influence the people who make company policies and regulations.
 This will ensure complete adherence to changing laws of the land.